-To ensure optimal vSphere Virtual Volumes performance results, follow these best practices.
+To ensure optimal vSphere Virtual Volumes performance results, follow these recommendations.

 Using Different VM Storage Policies for Individual Virtual Volumes